 Carradine with Bernie Casey in Boxcar Bertha.

-Carradine’s H. Beckman Sartoris, the ornery head of the Reader Railroad becomes marked by the eclectic outlaws especially Shelly (David) who aims at wreaking havoc with the railroad.
+Carradine’s H. Beckman Sartoris, the ornery head of the Reader Railroad, is marked by the eclectic outlaws, especially Shelly (David), who aims to wreak havoc on the railroad.

-Sartoris has a vaguely Southern accent and appears to bare the lonely burden of carrying out his endeavor to run his railroad, exuding a philosophical edginess, as Carradine is apt to do.
+Sartoris has a vaguely Southern accent and appears to bear the lonely burden of carrying out his endeavor to run his railroad, exuding a philosophical edginess, as Carradine is apt to do.
 The film is essentially part of the burgeoning 70s exploitation genre.

 Carradine on the set of Boxcar Bertha with his son David.